 When we’re building an app, we sometimes have to choose tools to help us manage servers and make our life and work easier.
 At Netguru, we work on many applications, and we manage a lot of servers, so here we present a list of tools we use on a daily basis - tools which we like and would recommend using.

 Ansible is an open-source configuration management tool which helps automate configuring and deploying apps to one or multiple servers.
 Ansible has great documentation and an expanding community.
-It is secure because it doesn’t deploy vulnerable agents to nodes, but rather uses OpenSSH which is already heavily tested.
+It is secure because it doesn’t deploy vulnerable agents to nodes but rather uses OpenSSH which is already heavily tested.
 It connects to the machine using the ssh protocol and runs all tasks from the shell.
 Ansible lets you manage your nodes in an inventory and configure all of them quickly and in parallel, which is great when managing a many-server infrastructure.
-It is easy to use and has a low learning curve because Ansible allows us to write sets of tasks called playbooks using an easy and descriptive language based on YAML, which keeps playbooks easy to read for humans - making them pretty much self-explanatory.
+It is easy to use and has a low learning curve since Ansible allows us to write sets of tasks called playbooks, using an easy and descriptive language based on YAML, which keeps playbooks easy to read for humans - making them pretty much self-explanatory.